stankudrow/Yandex-Algorithm-Training-3.0/README.md

 # Yandex-Algorithm-Training-3.0

-The solutions to the problems the third wave of the Yandex Algorithm Training course.
+The solutions to the problems from the third wave of the Yandex Algorithm Training course.

 ## Plan